iUseYahoo/GeForce-GPU-Checker-V2/README.md

 ### GPU Checker V2
+- Current Development: Adding new GPUs into the script actively.

 ### Information
 - I've created a new version of the GPU Checker, since I was too lazy to update the old one, hence this one is more neat and clean.